Fist of the North Star (NES video game): Development

 The game was developed during the early stages of the Hokuto no Ken 2 anime's production.
 (Note: At the time of its release (April 17, 1987), only five of the show's 43 episodes aired on Fuji TV.)
 As a result, the game only covers the Tentei story arc and ends prematurely with an optional final boss battle against the Nameless Shura.
 The game features characters from both, the manga and anime.
 Most notably the game's boss characters, the Four General of Gento, consists of Solia, a character from the manga, Taiga (Note: Spelled Tiger in the localized manual.) and Boltz, the renegade Gento Kōken masters from the anime, and a new character named Bronza, who was created for the game.
-Bronza substitute Shōki's role in the anime as the General of Red Light and is described as the only martial artist outside the Hokuto Shinken school to had mastered the ultimate technique of Musō Tensei.
+Bronza substitute Shōki's role in the anime as the General of Red Light and is described as the only martial artist outside the Hokuto Shinken school to have mastered the ultimate technique of Musō Tensei.

 The U.S. version was shown at the 1988 Summer Consumer Electronic Show under the title Ken the Great Bear Fist, which is the localized title used by Toei's international sales department.
 The title was changed to Fist of the North Star for its release in order to tie in with Viz's English adaptation of the manga.
 The cover artwork for the U.S. version depicts Kenshiro sparring with Toki, (Note: Which is actually reused cel artwork from Episode 70 of the first anime series.) who doesn't appear in the game and never actually appeared in the Hokuto no Ken 2 anime series outside flashbacks (as the character was already deceased by that point of the storyline).
 The NES version has some slight differences from its Famicom counterpart, which cuts the appearances of side characters at the end of certain stages (such as Bat and Rin at the end of the first stage), as well as the kanji that appear at the top of the screen when Kenshiro defeats a boss after striking its weak point at the start of the battle.